 By Amy Christie.

 Gabrielle has mentioned that in France, her kids are required to carry pencil bags at school.
-So I thought it would be fun to create a DIY for a simple pencil bag in fun fabrics that could work for boys or girls.
+So I thought it would be fun to create a DIY for a simple and easy zipper pouch in fun fabrics that could work for boys or girls.
 It would make a fun fall gift for your child.

 But then I made some, and I’ve been using them for all sorts of tasks!
 Who doesn’t love a little pouch to zip up things in?

-Try this tutorial, and I’m betting you’ll be adding pouches to purses, suitcases, and yes, backpacks too!
-Lets get started.
+Try this easy zipper pouch tutorial, and I’m betting you’ll be adding pouches to purses, suitcases, and yes, backpacks too!